The University Club shortly after opening |

 Members were expected to conduct themselves with the deportment demanded by their social position.
 “Much stress is laid upon the orderly conduct of members in the Club House,” noted Alexander.
 Although there were instances of “infringement of rules or the canons of good breeding,” he wrote, “such cases…have been rare, and the members of the Club who unanimously desire its life to be untainted by noise, disorderly behavior, or breach of rules in any respect, have had little occasion to complain.”
 To this day no member is admitted without coat and tie.

-The atmosphere of undiluted masculine retreat was shattered when, in 1987 the Human Rights Commission filed gender-discrimination charges because of the male-only membership.
-After a century and a quarter, in a move that would certainly have chagrined George Augustus Sala, membersip was opened to women.
+The atmosphere of undiluted masculinity was shattered when, in 1987, the Human Rights Commission filed gender-discrimination charges because of the male-only membership.
+After a century and a quarter, in a move that would certainly have chagrined George Augustus Sala, membership was opened to women.
 Being included did not mean receiving deferential treatment, however, as Hillary Clinton and Cindy Adams, columnist of the New York Post found out in 1997.
-When Adams made a cell phone call – cell phones being against club rules – the pair was escorted out.
+When Adams made a cell phone call–cell phones being against club rules–the pair was escorted out.

 The University Club is considered the grandest of the New York City private clubs and one of the most important architectural treasures of Fifth Avenue.